hazelcast/hazelcast/docs/design/jet/023-jobupload.md

 The uploadJobMultipart by default allocates a buffer of 10_000_000 bytes.
 The size of the buffer can be controlled by **hazelcast.jobupload.partsize** system property.
 So clients that want to allocate less memory may prefer to send a bigger total number of messages

-HazelcastBootstrap was designed to work only by the **hz-client CLI**.
+HazelcastBootstrap was designed to work only by the **hz-client command**.
 With this PR it is modified to work on the server side.
 However, it is still a singleton.

 If any exception is thrown by the server or client fails to finish the upload sequence, a timer in JetServiceBackend cleans the expired JobUploadStore items and deletes the temporary file